stanley-gu/standardsCh/chapter.md

 The other area that has received a lot of attention in recent years is the development of tools for systems biology.
 However, much of what is being developed is repetitious and little true advancement is being made.
-This is probably do to the large number of new comers to the field who are inexperienced and inevitably repeat what has gone before.
+This is probably due to the large number of new comers to the field who are inexperienced and inevitably repeat what has gone before.
 A number of solutions exist to solve this problem, one is to develop extensible frameworks such as SBW, the other is to develop a suite of open-source libraries which can carry out specific